sahilsharma2184/ParseNimbus/README.md

 ![S3](Images/s31.png)&nbsp;&nbsp;&nbsp;
 ![Textract](Images/textract.png)

+<strong>Python</strong> automates the workflow by running the script `document_processing.py`, which retrieves documents from S3, processes them using AWS Textract, and stores the extracted data back into S3.
+It also manages the interaction between AWS services like SQS, Secrets Manager, and Textract.

+<strong>Terraform</strong> automates AWS infrastructure deployment and manages resources such as S3 buckets, SQS queues, EC2 instances, and Secrets Manager.
+Provides state management to ensure consistent deployments.

+<strong>Amazon S3</strong> stores uploaded documents (e.g., invoices) in designated folders.
+Raw and processed data are organized under department-specific folders.

+<strong>Amazon SQS</strong> decouples the processing workflow by queuing messages with document details (bucket name, file key).
+Ensures asynchronous document processing.

+<strong>AWS Textract</strong> extracts text and structured data from documents.
+Transforms extracted information into department-specific outputs.

+<strong>AWS EC2</strong> hosts the Python automation script document_processing.py, which coordinates the entire document processing workflow.
+Python virtual environments are used to install necessary dependencies (e.g., boto3).

 ## Command Execution

 After the whole infrastructure of aws is set-up using the `main.tf` script, here are the commands that I have executed one-by-one for managing and using the services.